amedeedaboville/fealines/readme.md

 #Fealines
 ---------

-The name comes from Frontal EEG Asymmetry and then the word lines.
+The name comes from Frontal EEG Asymmetry (fea).
+One of the uses of this app is to plot the FEA.

 ###Protocols
 --------